bezabu/bb-penguin/README.md

   - A custom 404 page has been included to help the user get back to the Landing page.

   ![Custom 404 page](assets/images/custom-404.webp)

+### Features left to implement

+- I would like to include seperate pages that provide more informationon each individual species of penguin in more detail.

 ## Testing